dcdpr/did-btcr2/chapters/CRUD-Operations.md

 verification method with a `capabilityInvocation` verification relationship and at least one ::BTCR2 Beacon:: service.

-Controllers may also add content to the ::Initial DID Document::, including keys and services, prior to transforming it to a ::Genesis Document::.
+Controllers may also add content to the ::Genesis Document::, including keys and services.

 It is recommended that controllers add at least one ::Singleton Beacon:: to provide a fallback update capability.
 This ensures the controller can update the